zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

 The termination of the ballot should be used.

 [APZ 150.9] (#apz150 .9) {#apz150 .9 .ref .apz} "Shanty” is one way
 Shantia is also the term Shanthi.
-It is the impeccable nirvana.
-All of a doctrine The editors noted that all the girl was excluded whether the craving was paid, and the breaks Nirvana is the Nirvana Nirvana.
+It is the impeccable Nibbana.
+All of a doctrine The editors noted that all the girl was excluded whether the craving was paid, and the breaks Nibbana is the Nibbana Nibbana.
 Yelidu or any Dhamma Shanthi Shanity for touches, for shanity to be prophesy
 How To Hay, Four Sathipatayo Four Leaders Pajachendiriyo Pandakhabayayo Sapthabokayo Lady Octagonal Road They are the shanthyapadah, the guarding verse, the knife.
-SanctuaryDYING, Non Magnetic The verse says the word, the word, the Nirvana verse.
+SanctuaryDYING, Non Magnetic The verse says the word, the word, the Nibbana verse.

 [APZ 150.10] (#apz150 .10) {#apz150 .10 .ref .apz} Maharshi” is Maharshi
 He is the one who is the one.
 The gentleman searched for a cold, therefore “Maharshi”